Bitcoin falls under $8,000 -- crypto market down to $360bn

 The market has seen some massive pullback in 2017, right after it peaked at over $830 billion.
 This should not surprise anyone who's keeping an eye on the crypto scene, but it does give the so-called "traditional media," which seems clueless when it comes to reporting about this industry, reason to talk about these things like it's the end of the world.
 Every.
 Single.
 Day.

 One of the biggest screw-ups in crypto reporting came this week, after India's finance minister suggested that the government is looking to crack down on illegal activities surrounding cryptocurrencies.
-That's basically what every government should strive for, and normally this comment shouldn't move the market in either direction no matter when it's coming from.
+That's basically what every government should strive for, and normally this comment shouldn't move the market in either direction no matter where it's coming from.

 A friend of mine called this "fake news," and, while I wouldn't normally use this term, I wholeheartedly agree in this case.
 Why?
 Because the minister's statements were portrayed as a ban on cryptocurrencies in India.
 I wrote about India's relationship with the market last year and, based on what was said at the time, this is highly unlikely to happen.
 The government is looking at ways to regulate the market, not ban cryptocurrencies.